probhask/utility_component/README.md

 ### Toast Notification

-It is a lightweight toast component can be used to display notification or messages with following features:
+It is a lightweight toast component can be used to display notification or messages.
+It uses **stack** to store multiple toast automatically disappear after mention time or remove by pressing remove icon.

 ![Alt text](./images//toast.png)